MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 >
 > * It works on any event target, not just HTML or SVG elements.

-This seems like a kind of discouraging statement about the use of `onclick`.
-However `onclick` can compete with `addEventListener` for the most part.
+It sounds like a discouraging statement about the use of `onclick`.
+However, `onclick` can compete with `addEventListener` for the most part.

 To prove that, let's consider the following simple program.

-There are one child `button` element and its parent `div` element.
-In JavaScript, there is a function named *calculate* to use as the event handler when the `button` is clicked.
+There are a child `button` element and its parent `div` element.
+And there is a function named *calculate* to use as the event handler when the `button` gets clicked.

 ###### HTML
 ```html